MobilePayDev/MobilePay-Subscriptions/docs/payments.md

 #### <a name="subscription-payments_function"></a>How do Subscription Payments work?

 - You can send your payments to us max *32 days* prior due date and min *1 day* prior due date
+- The customer needs to have 1 day to evaluate the payment
 - We recommend that you send the payments before 00:00:00 so that you are sure that it will be included in our payment processing.
 - The MobilePay user will be able to see Payments in the app from 8 days to 1 day before due date
 - If a payment changes status e.g. declined by users, a callback on the specific payment will be made